 Tips and Tricks

 Breakfast burritos are a great meal, but they can be tricky to get just right.
-Here’s some great tips to nail it every time:
+Here are some great tips to nail it every time:

 - Fold tightly.
 If you overstuff the burrito, it will never close.
 When folding, you want some empty tortilla on all sides.
 Tuck the ends before rolling for the tightest burrito.